MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-deploy-basic-bot.md

 ---
 title: Tutorial to deploy a basic bot - Bot Service
 description: Learn how to deploy bots to Azure.
+See the steps that are needed to prepare for deployment, deploy, and test bots.
 keywords: echo bot, deploy, azure, tutorial
 author: mmiele
 ms.author: v-mimiel